 Sambo “Bo” Dul

 From a refugee camp on the Thai-Cambodian border, Bo made her journey to Arizona with her mother and three siblings when she was just five years old — fleeing the aftermath of the brutal Khmer Rouge genocide.
-Upon her graduation from ASU, she earned her MPA at Princeton and her JD from the New York University School of Law.
+Bo grew up in Tempe and attended college at Arizona State University, where she triple-majored in Political Science, Economics, and Spanish and graduated summa cum laude.
+After ASU, she earned her Master’s in Public Affairs from Princeton University and Juris Doctorate from New York University School of Law.

 Sarah Heeter is a full service podcast producer and strategic consultant, working for herself.
 She helps multi-six and seven figure earners strategically launch, grow, and monetize podcasts in order to expand their audience, establish their expertise, and increase their opportunities to make money online.
 In addition to helping others with podcasts, she also has a few of her own: the Girl Scout Troop Leadership Experience (for volunteers with the Girl Scouts organization), the Iconic Women Podcast (with family friendly bite-sized stories about women who changed the world past and present; along with corresponding classroom and homeschool curriculum coming soon), and now the Podcast Podcast (a podcast all about podcasting).